The short answer

 How many Pomodoros can I do on the free plan?

-The free plan gives you 30 minutes of focus audio per day — roughly one 25-minute pomodoro with a short buffer.
+You get 30 minutes of focus audio per day without an account, or 60 minutes per day when signed in.
 Pro removes the time limit so you can run as many pomodoros as you want.